vk2tds/pyTNC/README.md

 # pyTNC
 AX.25 Ham Radio TNC

 This code is designed to implement a TAPR TNC-2 type interface, written in Python.
 The code is definitely a work in progress, with lots more work needed.
 Thing such as error checking are rarely implemented.
 The software is designed to conenct to a KISS TNC via TCP.
 The best solution for this might be DIREWOLF.
 Commands have been added to allow settings to be stored for use at runtime.

-The first thing that you should note is that custom settings are stored in the same directory as the code.
-These are user settings and  work exactly as if they had been typed on the pyTNC command line.
-The file is called 'custom.txt'
+This software mostly implements 'Connected Mode' functions.
+Unconnected Information (UI) modes such as APRS are better implemented in other software, such as in Direwolf itself.
+This softwaer was written because there really was not anything out there for the Mac dealing with Connected Mode

+It relies on a number of libraries that might not be installed by default under Python.
+See the INSTALLING section below.
+These include:
+* aioax25
+* asyncio
+* gnureadline
+* tabulate
+* tracback

 The software has a command line GUI.
 At some point, a TCP interface would be cool, so that you could telnet in remotely.
 We are not to that point yet.
 The  commands are basically TNC-2, with changes.
 They should all be documented if you type 'HELP ALL'.
 You can also get help with a command by replacing 'ALL' with the name of the command.
 For instance 'HELP CONNECT' will tell you how to connect.
 This help does need to be expanded.
+If gnureadline or readline is opperating correctly, tab completion *should* work.
+No promises though.

+At the time of writing, another TNC can connect *TO* pyTNC successfully.
+The reverse path connecting *FROM* pyTNC does not work yet.
+I have not yet tested DIGIPEATING, and I have no idea if it will work or not.
+Streams have been implemented, but more work is needed on them.
+Per KISS port or per STREAM settings are on my agenda.

+Some commands may be implemented in the GUI only, where values change, but nothing happens in the background.
+This software is still under development, and might always be.
+Also, some commands might only work the first time they are run.
+KISSINT and KISSDEV are functions that likely work this way, when they are run with options modifying existing values.

+There are custom settings are stored in the same directory as the code.
+These are user settings and  work exactly as if they had been typed on the pyTNC command line.
+The file is called 'custom.txt'.

+#TODO: only open the standard 'custom.txt' if a local copy does not exist.

+== TNC Operational Modes ==

+There are three TNC operational modes, just like most TNC's.
+They are:
+* Command Mode
+* Converse Mode
+* Transparent Mode

+Command Mode is, as you would expect, how you interface with the TNC settings.
+Converse and Transparent modes conversely deal with communications with a remote station.

+One of the best ways to become familiar with Command Mode is to start the software, whereupon you will be presented with Command Mode.
+From there typing the command 'HELP ALL' will give you a list of all the possible commands that pyTNC knows about.
+If you ever just need help on a single command, you can type 'HELP' followed by the name of the command.
+Thus, typing 'HELP CONNECT' will display the help on the 'CONNECT' command.

+Tab Completion *should* be operational in Command Mode.
+If it does not, this would be an issue with 'readline' or 'gnureadline'.
+The 'gnureadline' library works well for me under MacOS.

+From Command Mode you can enter Converse and Transparent Mode by typing 'CONV' (or 'CONVERSE') to get into Converse mode; and 'TRANS' to get into Transparent mode.
+Once in Converse or Transparent Mode, anything you type will be sent to the station you are connected to and vice versa.

-The command to exit CONV mode is an issue at the moment.
-ALT-C on my Mac exits into command mode
+Exiting back to Command Mode is a minor issue at the moment.
+ALT-C on my Mac exits into Command Mode.
+In the future, Ctrl-C will need to be implemented.

 == Changing the Callsign ==

-To set the callsign, use 'MYCALL VK2TDS-10', replacing my callsign with your callsign obviously.
+To set the callsign, use a command like 'MYCALL VK2TDS-10', replacing my callsign with your callsign obviously.
 The callsign should be set before you use the KISS commands below.
 In future this will likely be fixed.
-Therefore, at this point, work out how to connect to the TNC.
+It might even already be fixed.

 == Connecting to a TNC ==